Unfurling Khovanov-Lauda-Rouquier algebras: Proofs

-Now, we must define how $\Xi$ acts on 2-morphisms.
-First, note that by Theorem \ref{thm:deform-action}, we have a categorical action of $\fg$ on $\hl^{\tilde{\bla}}\otimes_\K \bar{\mathbb{K}}$.
-On purely black diagrams, $\Xi$ simply employs this action; that is, on upward oriented diagrams, it follows the formula \eqref{eq:nu-inv}.
+which sends $(\Bi,\kappa)$ to the sum $\bigoplus (\Bj,\kappa)$ where $\Bj$ ranges over sequences with $j_k=(i_k,u_k)$. \end{lemma} \begin{proof} \mybox{$\Xi$ on morphisms:} We have described how $\Xi$ behaves on objects, so we must only define how $\Xi$ acts on morphisms.
+First, note that by \cref{thm:deform-action}, we have a categorical action of $\fg$ on $\hl^{\tilde{\bla}}$.
+On purely black diagrams, $\Xi$ simply employs this action; that is, on upward-oriented diagrams, it follows from the formulas \crefrange{eq:nu-inv1}{eq:nu-inv2}.
 Since left (or right) adjunctions are unique up to isomorphism, we can send the leftward cup and cap in $\tU_{\fg}$ to any adjunction we choose.
 For simplicity, we simply match leftward oriented cups and caps as below:

-For rightward oriented cups, the formula is quite complicated, but is fixed by the choices we have made thus far, and the existence of a consistent choice follows from the existence of the $\fg$-action.
-Thus, we need only show this action on diagrams with red/blue strands, with formulas given below (\ref{eq:3}--\ref{eq:4}).
+For rightward oriented cups, the formula is quite complicated, but it is fixed by the choices we have made thus far, and the existence of a consistent choice follows from the existence of the $\fg$-action.
+Thus, we need only define this action on diagrams with red/blue strands, with formulas given below \crefrange{eq:3}{eq:4}.

 \excise{In reading these formulas, we always use $y_1,y_2$ to denote the dots on the lefthand and righthand of two black strands in the diagram, and $y$ to denote the dot when a single black strand appears, and a fraction $\frac ab$ should be interpreted as $b^{-1}a$.